-An alternative price-cap mechanism would dichotomize an LDC's market into core and noncore components.
-Price ceilings would fall on transportation services to noncore customers and bundled services to core customers.
+An alternative price-cap mechanism would dichotomize an LDCs market into core and noncore components.26 Price ceiling would fall on transportation services as noncore customers and bundled services to core customers.
 It is assumed that LDCs would continue to have market power in the provision of these services.
 (Table 3-1 lists the major features of the price-cap example.)
 Gas supplies to noncore customers would be deregulated, with the LDC allowed to compete only through an unregulated subsidiary.

-&lt;sup>26 It should be noted that the price-cap example is presented here for illustrative purposes only and does not reflect a recommendation by the authors.
+26 It should be noted that the price-cap example is presented here for illustrative purposes only and does not reflect a recommendation by the authors.